inferno-framework/davinci-us-drug-formulary-test-kit/lib/davinci_us_drug_formulary_test_kit/igs/package_supersede/README.md

-# IG Overwrite Files
+# IG Supersede Files

-The files in this directory will overwrite files in the <ig package>.tgz IG.
+The files in this directory will supersede files in the <ig package>.tgz IG.
 Add files to this directory if you need to correct errors in the IG.

 ## CapabilityStatement-usdf-server.json